awslabs/aws-deployment-framework/docs/admin-guide.md

 To ease this process, the AWS CloudFormation stack will run the *InitialCommit* Custom CloudFormation resource when updating via the SAR.
-This resource will open a pull request against the current *master* branch on the *bootstrap* repository with a set of changes that you can optionally choose to merge.
+This resource will open a pull request against the default branch (i.e. `main`) on the *bootstrap* repository with a set of changes that you can optionally choose to merge.
-If those changes are merged into master, the bootstrap pipeline will run to finalize the update to the latest version.
+If those changes are merged into the default branch, the bootstrap pipeline will run to finalize the update to the latest version.

+Which branch is used is determined by:
+1. Describing the CodeCommit repository, it will use the default branch of the repository.
+1. Follow [these instructions](#update-the-default-branch-of-the-bootstrap-repository) if you want to switch from one branch to another, you only need to create a new branch from the current default branch.
+Navigate to the CodeCommit repository and update the default branch of the repository to the new branch.
+Make sure to click the `Save` button underneath the default branch setting to save it.
+Alternatively, you can also perform the update using the AWS CLI.

 In the management account in us-east-1:
 1. Go to the [Pull Request section of the aws-deployment-framework-bootstrap CodeCommit repository](https://console.aws.amazon.com/codesuite/codecommit/repositories/aws-deployment-framework-bootstrap/pull-requests?region=us-east-1&status=OPEN)